GIA Conference Session Guidelines

 Session organizers are expected to cover the travel and lodging costs of any presenters in their sessions who are not GIA members; for those organizations that are not able to cover these costs, limited funds are available from GIA by application.
 GIA member presenters do not receive travel and lodging reimbursement for presenting in conference or preconference sessions.

-Session organizers are strongly encouraged to take advantage of the talent and expertise in the Puerto Rico region.
+Session organizers are strongly encouraged to take advantage of the talent and expertise in the Chicagoland region.
 Engaging local presenters may also eliminate or greatly reduce session-related travel costs and carbon impact.
-GIA staff and the 2023 conference committee are available to assist in recommending potential local presenters.
+GIA staff and the 2024 conference committee are available to assist in recommending potential local presenters.

 Conference Audio/Video

-Each session breakout room at the main conference site will be equipped with 1) a small table for session organizer’s and/or presenters’ use, 2) an LCD projector and screen, 3) a flipchart with markers, and 4) an easel.
-A CD player or audio speakers for laptop audio feed can be made available upon request.
+Please let us know if you have any A/V needs for your session beyond a projector and screen.
 Session organizers and/or presenters are responsible for providing their own laptops for presentations or any other computer-based displays.
 Presenters with Mac computers must also bring the appropriate computer-to-projector A/V adapter.

 Following GIA's submission of the final A/V order to the conference hotel, any new requests will be pending availability and may be at the session organizer's expense.